kashit99/Syndesi_on_SenGen/README.md

 # Syndesi_on_SenGen
-Syndesi source files running on SenGen server
+Syndesi source file running on SenGen server